amymc/views-sample/README.md

 height 20
 width 150
 backgroundColor red
-color white
 justifyContent center
 Label Text
+color white
 text hey click me
-width 100%
-textAlign center
 ```

 * Run `npm start` to morph your view file and start the server.
-You should now have a React component called `App.view.js`. and you should be able to see it on `http://localhost:3000/`.
+You should now have a React
+  component called `src/Main/App.view.js`. and you should be able to see it on `http://localhost:3000/`.

 Let's import a 3rd party component

 * Run `npm install react-spinners --save`.
-* Create a file called `Spinner.js` with the following
+* Create a file called `src/Spinner.js` with the following

 ```
 // @view